 Watch the video tour to find out more – I’ll show you all the areas of MoneyTime and go through a module with you.

 MoneyTime is aimed at ages 11- 14, right at the ages that many children are beginning to get interested in working, saving, and thinking about their future.
-My 15- and 16-year-old children are working through it, and say it’s a little young, but fine for them.
+15- and 16-year-olds can still working through it, even if the environment feels a a little young, they will learn heaps.

 Really, it’s information that’s relevant at any stage of life, and if you haven’t learned it young it’s best to do it ASAP.